“Success Is Found In Discovering Your Greatest Self”

 Then you add clients to the mix and not only are you faced with topics and issues that stretch your coaching and business skills, but you are challenged with questions of ethical concerns in coaching session that leave you feeling anything but successful.

-in the process, you are becoming more aware of who you are (or aren’t) as a coach and business owner.
-Greatest self?
-Who is that anyway?
+In the process, you are becoming more aware of who you are (or aren’t) as a coach and business owner.

 There are times when a coach needs a coach.